charlie-vf/genshin-recipes-blog/README.md

 - As a user, I can remain logged in so that my experience is not interrupted
     - JWT access tokens allow the user to remain logged in

-## Sprint Three - Creating & Liking recipes - Week Two - Three Days
+## Sprint Three - Creating & Liking/Making recipes - Week Two - Three Days
 With user authentication working, I moved to recipe creation and liking, as these are both available from the homepage.

 An essential experience for users of any blog site is interaction with the recipes, so the ability to like them provides both a positive feedback interaction and a way to revisit their favourite recipes.